anunay-sreeraj/Frontdesk-Agent/README.md

 # Voice AI Assistant

 This project is a voice AI assistant that can answer questions about a salon.
-It uses LiveKit Agents for the voice AI functionality, a FastAPI backend to handle business logic, and Firestore as a database.
+It uses LiveKit MCP server, agents for the voice AI functionality, a FastAPI backend to handle business logic, and Firestore as a database.

 ## Setup